 - Relaxation techniques, such as meditation and deep breathing

 - Muscle relaxants

 To reduce your likelihood of experiencing lower back spasms, work on improving your posture, losing weight if overweight, and engaging in regular physical activity.
-If you have any conditions mentioned above that could be contributing to your lower back spasms, be sure to follow the treatment protocols recommended by your doctor.

 Get Treatment for Lower Back Spasms